CorrPlot (Correlation Plot with Dendrogram) Examples

 Compare linear (Pearson) vs monotonic (Spearman) relationships

 This correlation analysis helps identify relationships between vital signs, lab results, and cardiovascular risk.
-Complete linkage clustering (farthest neighbor) tends to create compact, well-separated clusters.
-The dendrogram reveals natural groupings: blood pressure metrics cluster together, lipid panel values form another group, and glucose-related metrics cluster separately.
+The hierarchical clustering reveals natural groupings: blood pressure metrics cluster together, lipid panel values form another group, and glucose-related metrics cluster separately.
 Compare Pearson (upper right) vs Spearman (lower left) correlations to see if relationships are linear or non-linear.
+Try this: Switch to Complete linkage clustering (farthest neighbor) to see compact, well-separated clusters.

 Example 5: Advanced CorrPlot - Economic Indicators Across Regions